JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 ## Abstract (500 characters)

-A new generation of algorithms is addressing the fundamental challenge of how to exhaustively explore all possible scenarios for the robust simulation of dynamical systems under model uncertainties.
+A new generation of algorithms is addressing the fundamental challenge of how to exhaustively explore all possible scenarios for simulation of dynamical systems under model uncertainties.
 Moreover, deep neural networks take an increasing role in control and safety-critical applications, although it is not known how to guarantee that they will behave correctly and safely under all circumstances.
-This minisymposium will host applications of set-based methods in Julia.
+This minisymposium will host applications of set-based techniques and global optimization in Julia.

 ## Description (5000 characters)

 ## Schedule